List of October Revolution Parades in Moscow: 1990

-The 1990 parade celebrated the 73rd anniversary of the revolution, being first and last parade attended by Mikhail Gorbachev in his position as President of the Soviet Union.
-Among those present were Premier Nikolai Ryzhkov, Russian leader Boris Yeltsin, and Moscow Mayor Gavriil Popov.
+The 1990 parade celebrated the 73rd anniversary of the revolution.
+Among those present were President Mikhail Gorbachev, Premier Nikolai Ryzhkov, Russian leader Boris Yeltsin, and Moscow Mayor Gavriil Popov.
 It is the only Soviet parade when the inspection of troops are held after the President's speech and anthem.
 It was also the last military parade to feature military equipment, something that would not be seen until the 2008 Moscow Victory Day Parade.
 During the final parade, an assassination attempt was made on the life of President Gorbachev.